neuropoly/totalspineseg/README.md

 ## To run scripsts

 `resources/labels.json` - Contain mapping of each mask to unique number.

-`resources/classes.json` - Contain mapping of each mask to class of masks with similar statistics.
+`resources/classes.json` - Contain mapping of each mask to class of masks with similar statistics (total 15 classes).

 ### Option 1 - Run script for all TotalSegmentator labels